+GUN-BULLOCKS

-Those heroes in their harnesses avoid a cannon-ball, And what they know of powder upsets them one and all; Then we come into action and tug the guns again,- Make way there-way for the twenty yoke Of the Forty-Pounder train!
+Those heroes in their harnesses avoid a cannon-ball, And what they know of powder upsets them one and all; Then we come into action and tug the guns again,- Make way there, way for the twenty yoke

-CAVALRY HORSES

-By the brand on my shoulder, the finest of tunes Is played by the Lancers, Hussars, and Dragoons, And it's sweeter than "Stables" or "Water" to me-The Cavalry Canter of Bonnie Dundee!

-Then feed us and break us and handle and groom,

-And give us good riders and plenty of room,

-And launch us in column of squadron and see

-The Way of the War-horse to Bonnie Dundee!

-SCREW-GUN MULES
+Of the Forty-Pounder train!

-As me and my companions were scrambling up a hill The path was lost in rolling stones but we went forward still, For we can wriggle and climb, my lads, and turn up everywhere,

-Oh, it's our delight on a mountain height, with a leg or two to spare!
+CAVALRY HORSES By the brand on my withers, the finest of tunes Is played by the Lancers, Hussars, and Dragoons, And it's sweeter than 'Stables' or 'Water' to me, The Cavalry Canter of 'Bonnie Dundee'!
+Then feed us and break us and handle and groom, And give us good riders and plenty of room, And launch us in column of squadrons and see The way of the war-horse to 'Bonnie Dundee'!
+SCREW-GUN MULES As me and my companions were scrambling up a hill, The path was lost in rolling stones, but we went forward still: For we can wriggle and climb, my lads, and turn up everywhere, And it's our delight on a mountain height, with a leg or two to spare!

-Good luck to every sergeant, then, that lets us pick our road; Bad luck to all the driver-men that cannot pack a load: For we can wriggle and climb, my lads, and turn up everywhere,
+Good luck to every sergeant, then, that lets us pick our road:

-Oh it's our delight on a mountain height with a leg or two to spare!
+Bad luck to all the driver-men that cannot pack a load: For we can wriggle and climb, my lads, and turn up everywhere, And it's our delight on a mountain height, with a leg or two to spare!

-Comissariat Camels
+COMISSARIAT CAMELS

-We haven't a camelty tune of our own To help us trollop along, But every neck is a hair-trombone (Rtt ta-ta-ta! is a hair-trombone!)
-And this our marching-song:-
+We haven't a camelty tune of our own To help us trollop along, But every neck is a hairy trombone (Rtt-ta-ta-ta ' is a hairy trombone !)
+And this is our marching-song: Can't !
+Don't !
+Shan't !
+Won't !

-Can't!
-Don't!
-Shan't!
-Won't!

 Pass it along the line!

-Somebody's pack has slid from his back, 'Wish it were only mine!

-Somebody's load has tipped off in the road-

-Cheer for a halt and a row!
+Somebody's pack has slid from his back, 'Wish it were only mine !
+Somebody's load has tipped off in the road-Cheer for a halt and a row!
 Urrr!
 Yarrh!
 Grr!
 Arrh!
 Somebody's catching it now!

+276 THE JUNGLE BOOK

-ALL THE BEASTS TOGETHER
+ALL THE BRASTS TOGETHER

 Children of the Camp are we, Serving each in his degree; Children of the yoke and goad, Pack and harness, pad and load.
+See our line across the plain, Like a heel-rope bent again, Reaching, writhing, rolling far, Sweeping all away to war!

+While the men that walk beside,

+Dusty, silent, heavy-eyed,

+Cannot tell why we or they

+March and suffer day by day.

+Children of the Camp are we,

+Serving each in his degree;

+Children of the yoke and goad,

+Pack and harness, pad and load.

+THE END